bmaupin/micro-beyond-earth/README.md

 The Civilization series is one of my favourite game series, but I don't have the time to play a 10-15 hour game.
 I tried The Battle of Polytopia (a 4X game designed to be played in less than an hour) but I found it too shallow to be interesting.
 So instead, I decided to see if I could mod Civilization to make games much shorter, ideally 1-2 hours.
 This is the result of that experiment.

+## Usage

+1. Start Beyond Earth and go to the _Mods_ menu
+1. Check _Micro Beyond Earth_ and any other desired mods
+1. Before starting a game, click _Advanced Setup_ to see the new game options mentioned above

+#### Additional ways to speed up game play

+In the _Advanced Setup_ screen before starting a game, these options can help make the game go faster:

+- _Game Pace_ > _Quick_
+- Check _Disable Tutorial Popups_
+- Check _Quick Combat_
+- Check _Quick Movement_

+These are some options that can be changed in-game to make it go faster (go to the menu > _Options_)

+- _Advisor Level_ > _No Advice_
+- Check _Disable Planetfall Visual Effect_
+- Check _Hide Advisor Intro_
+- Check _Single Player Auto End Turn_

+  ⓘ You may wish to disable this at certain times during the game, in particular while at war

 ## Known issues

 #### Incompatible with Promised Land victory